Reading Radio from Camera: Visually-Grounded, Lightweight, and Interpretable RSSI Prediction: Conclusion

 \section{Conclusion}

 In this work, we introduced a physics-guided deep learning framework that sets a new state-of-the-art in wireless signal prediction.
-By decomposing RSSI into its physical components, our framework achieves a 0.70 dB RMSE and demonstrates exceptional robustness to interference, a critical advantage over prior work.
+By decomposing RSSI into its physical components, our framework reduces RMSE by 50.3\% and demonstrates exceptional robustness to interference, a critical advantage over prior work.
 This superior performance is delivered by a remarkably lightweight framework: 19 times smaller than the competing framework.
 The combination of high accuracy, robustness, and low computational cost paves the way for real-time deployment on edge devices.